Upstatement/prettier-config/README.md

 ## Four Space Config

-In addition to the `prettier.config.js` file, add an additional `.prettierrc` file with the following:
+If you prefer 4 spaces instead of 2, just add an additional `.prettierrc` file on top of your `prettier.config.js` with the following:

 ```json
 {